 When it comes to international tax, the FBAR is one of the most commonly referred-to forms.
 What is interesting (at least to us Tax Geeks) is that the FBAR is not a tax form and is not used to report anything associated with the filer’s income.
 Rather, it is a Title 31 form (Money and Finance) and refers specifically to the reporting of maximum account values for the filer’s foreign bank and financial accounts.
 While the form is not a tax form, the IRS is tasked with enforcing compliance — and unfortunately, the failure to be in compliance for FBAR filing may lead to significant fines and penalties.

-The Form 3520 is primarily used for the reporting of large gifts from either a foreign individual or foreign entity.
+Form 3520 is primarily used for the reporting of large gifts from either a foreign individual or a foreign entity.
 It is also used to report certain transactions involving foreign trusts.
 The form is due at the same time the tax return is due.
-While the form is not necessarily difficult, the biggest issue with this form is that if it is not filed timely, it may lead to automatic assessed penalties.
+While the form is not necessarily difficult, the biggest issue with this form is that if it is not filed timely, it may lead to automatically assessed penalties.
 For taxpayers who received gifts from overseas, the penalty is 5% per month up to a 25% penalty on the value of the gift.
 Since most people do not realize they missed the reporting until many months have already passed, the 25% penalty is standard.
 So, in the common example of a US person receiving a $1,000,000 gift or inheritance from a foreign relative, they will get hit with a $250,000 penalty.

-Remember, this is not a penalty for non payment of tax since there is no income issue.
+Remember, this is not a penalty for nonpayment of tax since there is no income issue.
 Rather, this is merely for not filing a form timely.

 Form 3520-A Foreign Accounts Compliance